Why most AI stock-picking tools are lying — and the one question that exposes them

 - Ask what baseline they beat.
 "Accuracy" without a coin-flip comparison is theatre.

 - Ask which markets and horizons it's bad at.
 Any honest model has weak spots.
-A tool that claims to be good everywhere is lying everywhere.
+A tool that claims to be good everywhere — five stars, 90%, no losses — is lying everywhere.

 If a tool passes all three, you've found a rare one.
 It still won't make you rich, and it can still be wrong in size — but at least the number means something.

 We try to pass our own test on every page.
-Some of our forecasts will be wrong.
+We read our signals as Bullish, Neutral, or Bearish — directional research, never a "Buy" or "Sell" order, and never a guarantee.
+Some of those calls will be wrong.
 We say so, with receipts, at /predictions.

 This article is educational content about model evaluation.
 It is not financial advice, and nothing here is a recommendation to buy or sell any security.
 Trading Agent is a quantitative research tool operated by WU Capital Limited (New Zealand).
 See our Methodology page for technical detail.